mathjax/MathJax-docs/web/start.rst

 ======================

-If you have followed the instructions above, you should now have MathJax installed and configured on your web server, and you should be able to use it to write web pages that include mathematics.
+If you have followed the instructions above, you should now have MathJax installed and configured in your web page, and you should be able to use MathJax to write web pages that include mathematics.
 At this point, you can start making pages that contain mathematical content!

-You could also read more about the details of how to :ref:`customize MathJax <web-configuration>`.
+You could read more about the details of how to :ref:`customize MathJax <web-configuration>`.

 You can also check out the :ref:`MathJax examples <web-examples>` for